lucas-barake/git-book-cheatsheet/README.md

 #### Amend

 You sometimes may have already committed a file, but noticed that there is something you want to change.
 You open the file, change its content, and go back again to your CLI.
 If you add the file to the staging area and commit it, you will be left with two commits.
-One prior to the change you did, and the other one is the most recent change.
+One is from before you made the modification, and the other is from after you made it.

 The process would look like the following: